kkdey/GSSG/README.md

 ## Annotations

 All gene set S2G annotations studied in the companion paper can be found at `https://alkesgroup.broadinstitute.org/LDSCORE/Dey_Enhancer_MasterReg/`.
+The Enhancer-Promoter processed prediction files can be found at
+`https://alkesgroup.broadinstitute.org/LDSCORE/Dey_Enhancer_MasterReg/processed_data/`.
 Some of the large data files needed to run some of the codes above are not provided with this repo.
 The user can fetch them (by `wget`) from `https://alkesgroup.broadinstitute.org/LDSCORE/DeepLearning/Dey_DeepBoost_Imperio/data_extra/` and add them to the `processed_data/` directory.

 ## How to use these annotations?